-Fluctuations in blood pressure can result from normal activities like exercise, but they can also signal medical issues.
-Monitor and discuss these changes with your doctor to avoid future health problems.
+Fluctuations in blood pressure can result from daily activities like exercise, but they can also be due to stress, medications, or underlying health issues, such as diabetes or kidney disease.

-Most trips to the doctor’s office will include a blood pressure reading.
+Most trips to the doctor’s office include a blood pressure reading.
 That’s because your blood pressure can tell your doctor a lot about your health.
-A number that’s a little low or a little high may be a sign of potential issues.
-Changes in your blood pressure between visits can be an indication of health issues, too.

 Stress